nstromberg/travel-blog/content/posts/dirt_candy/index.md

 I liked that all the cocktails featured a different central ingredient and really played that up with tinctures and liqeurs.
 ![sydney with drink](drinks.jpeg)

 ## Syd's Take
+I freakin loved this place.
+Everything had a taste of something new and something familiar - a comfortable amount of boundary-pushing for me.
+It solidified my opinion that more savory beverage options should exist in the world (I could chug the cucumber aquachile).
+And that carrots are a bomb.com vegetable.

+Super great price (this strongly competes with our first anniversary dinner that was waaay more expensive) and the staff was very-down-earth and obviously passionate about food - it was giving Kuntz-family dinner.

+Mace was good and had so many fun options!!
+I don't think I've heard of 75% of the ingredients that were in these things but let them cook forreal.
+Only vibe-killer was that we were seated in the back room corner away from everyone else in there and I felt like I was in trouble lol.